-How far can one travel?
+How far can one travel when physically-challenged?

 To share some ideas of navigating Taipei the city, and the island of Taiwan.
 So that similarly physically-challenged visitors will know what they may meet and expect when enjoying the island – amid the obstacles.